Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 When is computing support and help provided?
 Where?

-When you can't solve a computing problem on your own, and you can't find the information you need in the guides and built-in help pages that came with your computer or your software, you'll be able to submit a help request or call UVM's computer Helpline.
+When you can't solve a computing problem on your own, and you can't find the information you need in the guides and built-in help pages that came with your computer or your software, you'll be able to submit a help request or call UVM's computing Helpline.
 If they can't resolve your problem, they can designate a specialist to work with you.
 In addition, we can provide hardware service for computers sold through the University.

 The Helpline is staffed Monday - Friday and some weekends.
 Be sure to leave a message with your name, Network ID (NetID), and current phone number if you get voicemail when you call the Helpline.